Links

 OCI

 Open Container Initiative.
-An independent body set up to facilitate collaboration around standards for containers, to ensure they are interoperable between vendor solutions.
+An independent body set up to facilitate collaboration on standards for containers, to ensure they are interoperable between vendor solutions.

 Organization

 An Organization in Snyk is a way to collect and organize your Projects.
-Members of Organizations can then access these Projects.
+Members of Organizations have access to these Projects.
 See Manage Groups and Organizations.

 P